Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 ![Target Functions Coverage](../images/bootcamp/target_functions_coverage.png)

-This is an indication to us that the calls to the target function handler themselves are initially successful but once it reaches the actual function in the `Morpho` contract it reverts.
+This is an indication to us that the calls to the target function handlers themselves are initially successful but once it reaches the actual function in the `Morpho` contract it reverts.

-With some understanding of the Morpho codebase we can determine that the first thing we need to do to allow us to increase coverage is call the `enableIrm` function which allows enabling an Interest Rate Model (IRM) contract which calculates dynamic borrow rates for Morpho markets based on utilization.
+If we look further at the implementation of the `Morpho` contract we can determine that the first thing we need to do to increase coverage is call the `enableIrm` function which allows enabling an Interest Rate Model (IRM) contract which calculates dynamic borrow rates for Morpho markets based on utilization.

-Since the IRM can be any contract that implements the `IIRM` interface and there's none in the existing Morpho repo we'll create a mock so that we can simulate its behavior which will allow us to achieve our short-term goal of coverage for now.
-If we find that the actual behavior of the IRM is interesting for any of the properties we want to test, we can later replace this with a real implementation.
+Since the IRM can be any contract that implements the `IIRM` interface and there's none in the existing Morpho repo, we'll create a mock so that we can simulate its behavior which will allow us to achieve our short-term goal of coverage for now.
+If we find that the actual behavior of the IRM is interesting for any of the properties we want to test, we can later replace this with a more realistic implementation.

-The Recon Extension allows automatically generating mocks for a contract by right clicking it and selecting the _Generate Solidity Mock_ option, but in our case since there's no existing instance of the IRM contract we'll have to manually create our own as follows:
+The Recon Extension allows automatically generating mocks for a contract by right-clicking it and selecting the _Generate Solidity Mock_ option, but in our case since there's no existing instance of the IRM contract, we'll have to manually create our own as follows:

 ```javascript
 import {MarketParams, Market} from "src/interfaces/IMorpho.sol";